Guilderland in Albany County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 A significant historical year for this entry is 1799.

 Location.
 42° 42.386′ N, 73° 55.06′ W. Marker is in Guilderland, New York, in Albany County.
-Marker is on Western Avenue (U.S. 20) east of New York State Route 146, on the right when traveling east.
+It is on Western Avenue (U.S. 20) east of New York State Route 146, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Guilderland NY 12084, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Henry Rowe Schoolcraft (approx. 0.4 miles away); Schoolcraft House (approx. 0.4 miles away); Site of Hamilton Union Church (approx. half a mile away); Glass Works (approx. half a mile away); Red Men’s Hall (approx. 0.6 miles away); Farm of Evert Bancker (approx. 0.6 miles away); Rose Hill 1842 (approx. 0.7 miles away); Hamilton Glass House (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Henry Rowe Schoolcraft (approx. 0.4 miles away); Schoolcraft House (approx. 0.4 miles away); Site of Hamilton Union Church (approx. half a mile away); Glass Works (approx. half a mile away); Red Mens Hall (approx. 0.6 miles away); Farm of Evert Bancker (approx. 0.6 miles away); Rose Hill 1842 (approx. 0.7 miles away); Hamilton Glass House (approx. 0.8 miles away).
 Touch for a list and map of all markers in Guilderland.